Botspot/pi-apps/README.md

 - From the start menu: Accessories -> Pi Apps
 - Use the terminal-command: `pi-apps`
 - Run Pi-Apps from its directory: `~/pi-apps/gui`

 ## To Update Pi-Apps
-- Pi-apps will update automatically
+- Pi-apps will automatically check for updates on boot and display a notification to update.
-- To forcefully update run `~/pi-apps/updater gui`
+- To manually run the updater, use this command: `~/pi-apps/updater gui`
-- Or if you prefer cli interface `~/pi-apps/updater cli`
+- It also supports a cli interface: `~/pi-apps/updater cli`

 ## What do others say about Pi-Apps?
+> "Happy to say that I recommend pi-apps to almost every school I work with when they start using Raspberry Pi" - a **[pi-top](https://pi-top.com)** employee

 > "This is an awesome application for your Pi to install applications like WoR-flasher." - **[Novaspirit Tech](https://youtu.be/9dO448vYv18?t=164)** (large RPi YouTuber)

 > "I gave Pi-Apps a go a while back and have suggested it to others quite a few times.
 > We can't provide all the options people may want, so it helps a lot that there are people like you who can help bridge the gap.
 Thank you Botspot!" - email from a Raspberry Pi employee

 > "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne**](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857) (Raspberry Pi forum moderator)

-> "Happy to say that I recommend pi-apps to almost every school I work with when they start using Raspberry Pi" - **[pi-top](https://pi-top.com)** employee

 > "Good luck with your projects, Botspot, you're really making waves!" - email from **[Sakaki](https://github.com/sakaki-)** - a legendary RPi developer